jhylin/Portfolio-projects/Rare_diseases_drugs_RStudio.md

     ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

-Inspect all column names in the data set and also open full data set in a table view to observe contents.
+Inspect all column names in the data set and also open full data set in a separate table view to observe contents.

 ``` r
 spec(df)